 Lifestyle changes often can help relieve short term insomnia.
 See our guide to good sleep habits.

 A type of counseling called cognitive-behavioral therapy (CBT) can help target the thoughts and actions that may be disrupting your sleep.
 You will be encouraged to develop good sleep habits and to use techniques to relieve sleep anxiety.
-Therapy usually takes 2-3 months.
+Therapy usually takes two to three months.
 During therapy, you may:

 - undergo relaxation training and biofeedback to reduce anxiety.